Project-MONAI/tutorials/detection/README.md

 The raw CT images in LUNA16 have various voxel sizes.
 The first step is to resample them to the same voxel size, which is defined in the value of "spacing" in [./config/config_train_luna16_16g.json](./config/config_train_luna16_16g.json).

 Then, please open [luna16_prepare_env_files.py](luna16_prepare_env_files.py), change the value of "raw_data_base_dir" to the directory where you store the downloaded images, the value of "downloaded_datasplit_dir" to where you downloaded the data-split JSON files, and the value of "resampled_data_base_dir" to the target directory where you will save the resampled images.
 If you are using DICOM data, please also provide path to "dicom_meta_data_csv" which can be found in the downloaded folder from LIDC-IDRI.
+Otherwise, please make sure that the "dicom_meta_data_csv" variable in the script equals to `None`.

 If you downloaded mhd/raw data, please resample the images by running
 ```bash